Kra (letter)

-Kra (Kʼ / ĸ) is a glyph formerly used to write the Kalaallisut language of Greenland and is now only found in Nunatsiavummiutut, a distinct Inuktitut dialect.
+Kra (uppercase: Kʼ, lowercase: ĸ) is a glyph formerly used to write the Kalaallisut language (also known as Greenlandic) of Greenland and is now only found in Inuttitut, a distinct Inuktitut dialect.
 It is visually similar to a Latin small capital letter K, a Greek letter Kappa: κ, or a Cyrillic small letter Ka: к.

 It is used to denote the sound written as [q] in the International Phonetic Alphabet (the voiceless uvular plosive).
 For collation purposes, it is therefore considered to be a type of q, rather than a type of k, and should sort near q.